➡️ If the thought of promoting your writing gives you the heebie-jeebies, make sure to download my free 3-page guide, Sharing Without The Cringe.

 The five-and-a-half months that followed have been incredible, not just in terms of growth.

-As of today (June 13, 2024), I have 8,154 Substack subscribers across 3 publications.
+As of June 13, 2024 (when this article was published), I have 8,154 Substack subscribers across 3 publications.
 My third pub, David McIlroy Fiction, started on Feb 20.
 I’m considering starting a fourth soon to handle my horror fiction.

 I’ve also picked up around 150 paid subscribers in that time.
 My free-to-paid ratio is low right now, purely because my free base has grown so quickly and paid subs haven’t yet caught up.
 I’m confident more subscribers will upgrade over time, especially as I add more guidance content to my Member Resource Hub.